 A German story :

 The synthesis of hydrocarbons is a century long story due to the need of emancipating from the limited oil ressource in Europe.
-It was first and foremost in Germany that this branch of the chemical industry emerged in a country that scooped up nearly all the physics and chemistry Nobel Prize between 1896 and 1939, thanks to a large scientific community.
+It was first and foremost in Germany that this branch of the chemical industry emerged in a country that scooped up nearly all the Nobel Prize of Physics and Chemistry between 1896 and 1939, thanks to a large scientific community.

 Several solutions have been discovered, all from coal, then the main source of energy and hydrocarbon material.
 In 1923, at the Kaiser Wilhem Institute, Franz Fischer and Hans Tropsch discovered the F-T synthesis, which obtained gasoline, then the main fuel.
-This is an evolution due to the initial discovery of two Frenchmen, Paul Sabatier and Senderens who obtained methane as early as 1897.
+This is an evolution due to the initial discovery of two Frenchmen, Paul Sabatier and Senderens who obtained methane as early as 1897, for this princeps discovery, they receved a Nobel Price of Chemistry in 1912.
 Rapidly, several industrial firms developed several variants : in 1937, fifteen industrial demonstrators offered a wide range of synthetic liquid hydrocarbons : gasoline, diesel,… Too complicated and expensive, those solutions will not be massively deployed during the Second World War, but will be the object of a major transfer of technology after 1945 for the benefit of the Allies (particularly in the context of Operation Paperclip), without having been publicized like von Braun rockets.

 Since then, the adaptation to other sources of energy and hydrocarbon materials has opened up new opportunities : from natural gas in the 1970s and from biomass in the 1990s.
-However, carbon neutrality cannot be obtained with natural gas ; the quantitative potential of biomass is very limited on a planet that will have to feed 10 billion in habitants.
+However, carbon neutrality cannot be obtained with natural gas ; the quantitative potential of biomass is very limited on a planet that will have to feed 10 billions inhabitants.

 New pathways for the 21st century :